 - (a) on the day of the task, see the Year 11 Deputy Principal to collect an Assessment Task Review Application and to provide an explanation as to why they feel their performance in the assessment task has been adversely affected.
 The student must outline to the Year 11 Deputy Principal an appropriate time-frame to complete the Assessment Task Review Application, with the necessary independent evidence of the facts, detailing why the circumstances adversely affected their performance.
-Details can be supplied on a confidential basis where necessary.
+Details can be supplied on a confidential basis where necessary and may require a Statutory Declaration form to be completed.
 Students who request a review on the grounds of illness MUST obtain a medical certificate for the relevant time period. - (b) return the completed Assessment Task Review Application to the Year 11 Deputy Principal, with the independent evidence, as per the time-frame agreed upon in (a)